Sajad Haider: Accused of Insulting The Shah of Iran

-“DURING THE FIRST RCD MEETING AT IZMIR BETWEEN THE ARYAMEHR SHAHINSHAH OF IRAN AND MR BHUTTO, THE SHAHINSHAH DISCUSSED IN DETAIL THE PAKISTAN AIR ATTACHÉ AT WASHINGTON, GP CAPT SAJAD HAIDER.
+"DURING THE FIRST RCD MEETING AT IZMIR BETWEEN THE ARYAMEHR SHAHINSHAH OF IRAN AND MR BHUTTO, THE SHAHINSHAH DISCUSSED IN DETAIL THE PAKISTAN AIR ATTACHÉ AT WASHINGTON, GP CAPT SAJAD HAIDER.
 THE SHAHINSHAH TOOK STRONG EXCEPTION TO THE DEROGATORY COMMENTS MADE BY THE AIR ATTACHÉ AGAINST ARYAMEHR SHAHINSHAH OF IRAN'S PERSON AND FURTHER ALLEGED HE HAS BEEN SPREADING DISCONTENT AMONGST THE IRANIAN COMMUNITY.
 THE SHAHINSHAH WANTED IMMEDIATE ACTION AGAINST THE AIR ATTACHÉ.
-CONSIDERING THE SENSITIVE RELATIONS BETWEEN IRAN AND PAKISTAN YOU ARE TO REPATRIATE THE AIR ATTACHÉ INSTANTLY.”
+CONSIDERING THE SENSITIVE RELATIONS BETWEEN IRAN AND PAKISTAN YOU ARE TO REPATRIATE THE AIR ATTACHÉ INSTANTLY."

 In the midst of the turmoil, Haider faced a surprising reassignment by the Ambassador, leaving him disheartened.
 However, a letter from Foreign Secretary Agha Shahi, eventually conveyed his exoneration.
 Despite this, strained relations persisted, leading to Haider's recall from Washington.

 Ambassador Abdur Rahim Khan, upon learning of Haider's financial constraints, arranged for his travel to Spain, where he was serving.
 Haider wrote that this act of generosity became pivotal as it provided him with the means to meet Khan and seek solace during a challenging period.
-During their meeting, Sajjad later wrote that tears streamed down Khan's face as he listened to his account of his service and the court-martial.
+During their meeting, He later wrote that tears streamed down Khan's face as he listened to his account of his service and the court-martial.

-Subsequently, a investigation revealed that an operative of the SAVAK from Zahedi's embassy, with a direct line to the Shah, fabricated the lie against Sajjad.
-A letter written by Ambassador SYAK to Air Vice Marshal M. Mahmood Hasan, the Vice Chief of Air Staff, cleared Sajjad of any wrongdoing.
+Subsequently, an investigation revealed that an operative of the SAVAK from Zahedi's embassy, with a direct line to the Shah, fabricated the lie against Haider.
+A letter written by Ambassador Sahabzada Yaqub Khan to Air Vice Marshal M. Mahmood Hasan, the Vice Chief of Air Staff, cleared Haider of any wrongdoing.
 The letter uncovered that the false accusations originated from the American executive, in retaliation for Haider rejecting the bribe.
 According to Haider, Hasan had allegedly not shown the letter to Chief of Air Staff Zulfiqar Ali Khan.
-As a result, Haider faced challenges on his return to Pakistan, including an unexpected reassignment by the Chief of Air Staff.
-Frustrated by the lack of communication and understanding, he confronted the Chief, questioning the return of individuals involved in previous scandals into the PAF.
-In a final encounter with Prime Minister Zulfikar Ali Bhutto, Bhutto acknowledged the harsh realities of the political landscape, empathising with Haider's court-martial hardships.
+As a result, he faced challenges on his return to Pakistan, including an unexpected reassignment by the Chief of Air Staff.
+Frustrated by the lack of communication and understanding, he confronted the Chief and questioned the return of individuals involved in previous scandals into the PAF.
+In a final encounter with Prime Minister Zulfikar Ali Bhutto, he acknowledged the harsh realities of the political landscape and empathized with Haider's court-martial hardships.
 Recalling the incident, he wrote that Bhutto's words, "This is a cruel world, Haider," foreshadowed his own destiny as Bhutto would later be executed by General Zia-ul-Haq.